PSS-UU/utils/README.md

 ## Usage

-`burndown.sh` is a script for generating a burndown chart of your progress across the course, based on information found in your team project (Kanban board).
+`burndown.py` is a script for generating a burndown chart of your progress across the course, based on information found in your team project (Kanban board).
 Use it with the name of your team's _repository_ name (the one holding your project).